metaplex-foundation/developer-hub/src/pages/core-candy-machine/create.md

 Available arguments that can be passed into the createCandyMachine function.

-A newly generated keypair/signer that is used to create the candymachine.
+A newly generated keypair/signer that is used to create the Core Candy Machine.

 {% dialect-switcher title="Create CandyMahcine Args" %}
 {% dialect title="JavaScript" id="js" %}